Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 FibroScan® works by emitting a pulse of energy, which you may feel as a slight vibration on your skin.
 FibroScan® then measures the speed of this energy and immediately provides this information to your physician, who then uses it as part of a broader evaluation of your liver health.

 FibroScan® is today’s latest technology for quickly and painlessly evaluating liver health.
-When performed as an overall evaluation, FibroScan® provides valuable information for health care providers that might otherwise only be available from a liver biopsy.
+When performed as an overall evaluation, FibroScan® provides valuable information for healthcare providers that might otherwise only be available from a liver biopsy.

 FibroScan® can help with the management of: